nain415/td2/README.md

 Each section in the Google Colaboratory notebook showcases command over different SQL features.

 ##### Data Source
 The data is collected from the official Legion TD 2 public API.
 I was provided an API key at their developer portal.
-Replicating this can be done by following the instructions at the [API document page for Legion TD 2](https://swagger.legiontd2.com/).
+Replicating this can be done by following the instructions of the [API document page for Legion TD 2](https://swagger.legiontd2.com/).

 ##### Project Structure
 - The Google Colaboratory notebook contains the SQL analysis of the database.
 The link is at [the top of this README file.](#google-colaboratory-)